Did you know that over 40% of dogs and 30% of cats in Australia are classified as overweight or obese!

 • Skin problems

 If you are concerned your pet may be overweight, please speak to one of our friendly team members and organise a time to come in and speak to a vet or vet nurse.
 We are here to help your pets live longer and happier lives.
-We promise to provide you with constructive and positive advice to normalise your pet’s weight.
+We promise to provide you with constructive and positive advice to normalise your pet’s weight and improve their overall health.

 Top five tips for weight loss in dogs

 1. Dogs are not that different to us – input must be less than output for weight loss to occur.
-The easiest way to do this it to simply feed your pet less.
+The easiest way to do this it to simply feed your pet less dry or wet food.
 Whilst this might sound easy, it can be difficult to remain firm in the face of a pair of pleading puppy dog eyes.

 2. Vegetables.
 These are your get out of jail free card.
 Vegies are a very simple way to bulk up your dog’s diet without giving them extra calories.
 Removing approximately 1/4 – 1/3 of your dog’s calorie intake and replacing with vegetables will keep them full and the kilograms will drop off!